Wani Books

 Wani Books Co., Ltd. (ワニブックス株式会社, Wani Bukkusu Kabushiki Gaisha) is a Japanese publishing company focused on manga-related publication, including magazines and books.
 The company was established in November 1979.
 It publishes a manga magazine called Comic Gum.

+In March 2007, Yoshimoto Books Co., Ltd. was established in collaboration with Yoshimoto Kogyo Co., Ltd., and Comic Yoshimoto was launched.
+In 2009, Wani Plus Co., Ltd. was established as an affiliate company.

+In 2024, the company became a wholly owned subsidiary of Kodansha.